zyewir/B550M-EFI/README.md

 # About EFI.zip

-This `EFI.zip` file is the first version of my EFI folder, containing the necessary ACPI `.aml` files, `kexts`, `patches`, and a `config.plist` to make macOS 14.6.1 and OpenCore 1.0.1 work with the ASRock B550M Steel Legend motherboard and an AMD Ryzen CPU.
+This `EFI.zip` file is the first version of my EFI folder, containing the necessary ACPI `.aml files`, `kexts`, `patches`, and a `config.plist` to make macOS 14.6.1 and OpenCore 1.0.1 work with the ASRock B550M Steel Legend motherboard and an AMD Ryzen CPU.

 ## What's included in this version?